2022 Fall Annual Meeting and

 Since 2011, the Schoolhouse has been closed to the public.
 A small group of supporters and volunteers have done research, planning, fundraising, and finally have restored much of the building.
 Thanks to generous donors and granting organizations, it is now time to reopen the building again.

-Future enhancements such as a kitchen counter replacement, ceiling repairs, interior painting, landscaping and shoulder season heating to extend the use of the building will depend on continued support from donors.
+Future enhancements such as gutters, a kitchen counter replacement and shoulder season heating to extend the use of the building will depend on continued support from donors.

-We would like to thank our local contractors and artisans who generously donated their time at reduced rates or as an in-kind donation: Graham Webster of Webster and Donovan, Paul Derkson of Turning Leaf, and Blake Spencer, Sean Dalton of Spencer Associates and Rye Keller for the iron railings on the front steps.
+We would like to thank our local contractors and artisans who generously donated their time at reduced rates or as an in-kind donation: Graham Webster of Webster and Donovan, Paul Derkson of Turning Leaf, and Blake Spencer, Sean Dalton of Spencer Associates, Rye Keller for the iron railings on the front steps and Jeff Wilmot for the painting.
+Thanks to Lebanon Paint and Decorating for the reduced price on the paint and to KR Portable Toilets who has generously donated their services of delivering and cleaning the ADA access portable toilet for the 2021-2023 seasons.
+This is a huge boost to our operating budget.
 John Vincent former board member and retired engineer was instrumental as a project manager during the foundation replacement phase.

 If you would like to make a tax-deductible donation, please see our donation information.
 Thank you for your support.

 Over 100 friends and neighbors joined us for live music, children’s games, and refreshments as we celebrated the years-long collaboration that restored this historic treasure, allowing us to re-open as a community center.

 Root Schoolhouse Board President Courtney Dobyns expressed gratitude to all the people who helped make this day a reality: